 If your “advisor” doesn’t want the NCAA or school athletic director to know about your deal, or doesn’t want you to get any legal advice, odds are the agreement you have been offered is not in compliance with NCAA eligibility rules, or may not be to your benefit.
 Remember that when an “advisor” negotiates an agreement with you, he is looking out for himself.

 About the Author: David Bradley Olsen has been selected as one of Minnesota Lawyer’s “Attorneys of the Year” for 2013.
-With nearly 26 years of experience, David focuses on litigation in state and federal courts, including litigation of business and commercial matters.
+With nearly 26 years of experience, David focuses on being a divorce lawyer davenport ia in state and federal courts, including litigation of business and commercial matters.
 His practice includes the representation of athletes and entertainers.← Back to Newsletter